Truncation selection

-In animal and plant breeding, truncation selection is a standard method in selective breeding in selecting animals to be bred for the next generation.
+Truncation selection is a selection method in selective breeding and in evolutionary algorithms from computer science, which selects a certain share of fittest individuals from a population for reproduction in the next generation.

+Animal and plant breeding

+In animal and plant breeding, truncation selection is a standard method.
 Animals are ranked by their phenotypic value on some trait such as milk production, and the top percentage is reproduced.
 The effects of truncation selection for a continuous trait can be modeled by the standard breeder's equation by using heritability and truncated normal distributions.
 On a binary trait, it can be modeled easily using the liability threshold model.
 It is considered an easy and efficient method of breeding.

 Computer science

-In computer science, truncation selection is a selection method used in genetic algorithms to select potential candidate solutions for recombination modeled after the breeding method.

-In truncation selection the candidate solutions are ordered by fitness, and some proportion, p, (e.g. p = 1/2, 1/3, etc.) of the fittest individuals are selected and reproduced 1/p times.
-Truncation selection is less sophisticated than many other selection methods, and is not often used in practice.
-It is used in Muhlenbein's Breeder Genetic Algorithm.
+In computer science, truncation selection is a selection method used in evolutionary algorithms to select potential candidate solutions for recombination modeled after the breeding method.
+In truncation selection the candidate solutions are ordered by fitness, and some proportion T% of the top fittest individuals are selected and reproduced randomly.
+It is used in Muhlenbein's breeder genetic algorithm.